RadiologyInfo - The radiology information resource for patients

 Benefits

-• The procedure is less invasive than surgical biopsy, leaves little or no scarring and can be performed in less than an hour.
+• The procedure is less invasive than surgical biopsy, leaves little or no scarring, and can be performed in less than an hour.

-• Stereotactic breast biopsy is an excellent way to evaluate calcium deposits or tiny masses that are not visible on ultrasound.
+• Stereotactic breast biopsy is an excellent way to evaluate calcium deposits or masses that are not visible on ultrasound.

 • Stereotactic core needle biopsy is a simple procedure that may be performed in an outpatient imaging center.